A new platform for documentation and tutorials is launching soon.

 For Auth or Secret Engine plugins specifically, once the plugin has been verified by HashiCorp, it is recommended the plugin be hosted on Github so it can more easily be downloaded and installed within Vault.
 We also encourage partners to list their plugin on the Vault Plugin Portal.
 This is in addition to the listing of the plugin on the technology partners’ dedicated HashiCorp partner page.
 To have the plugin listed on the portal page, please do a pull request via the “edit in GitHub” link on the bottom of the page and add the plugin in the partner section.

 For HCP Vault verifications, the partner will be issued an HCP Vault Verified badge and will have this displayed on their partner page.

 At HashiCorp, we view the release step as the beginning of the journey.
 Getting the integration built is just the first step in enabling users to leverage it against their infrastructure.
 Once development is completed, on-going effort is required to support the developed integration and address any issues in a timely manner.

 The expectation from the partner is to create a mechanism to track and resolve all critical issues within 48 hours, and all other issues within 5 business days.
 This is a requirement given the critical nature of Vault to customers’ operations.
 Partners who choose to not support their integration will not be considered a verified integration and cannot be listed on the website.

 Below is a checklist of steps that should be followed during the Vault integration development process.
 This reiterates the steps described above.

-- Complete the Vault Integration webform
+- Fill out the Vault Integration webform.

 For any questions or feedback, please contact us at: email@example.com